ryanstout/thor-ssh/README.md

 			include Thor::Actions
 			include ThorSsh::Actions

-Then set a destination server to make all actions use a different server for the destination.
+Then set a destination server to an Net::SSH connection to make all actions use a different server for the destination.

-		self.destination_server = VagrantManager.connect
+		self.destination_server = Net::SSH.start(... [ssh connection] ...)

 TODO: Get #inside working